Munda people: Literature and studies

+Social issues

 Economic condition

 In a 2016 research paper on subsistence strategies of Mundas in a village of Sunderbans in West Bengal, it was found that many people migrate out of their residences because of poor economic conditions and landlessness.
 This rural to urban migration has followed a greater trend within India.
 Men and women engage in forest product collection, cultivation, small business and agricultural as well as non-agricultural jobs.
 A person or a family may be engaged in multiple occupations, often undertaking risky visits to the forests and rivers.
 It was also found that younger generation preferred to engage as migrant workers outside the village and often outside the district and the state.